Disclaimer: As an Amazon Associate we earn from qualifying purchases at no additional costs to you.

 The design is sleek and elegant.
 The device is user friendly and convenient to handle.
 It comes in gray-black color and offers 3 different cleaning modes – Clean, White and Gum Care.

 An Easy Start program helps ease new users into cleaning with an electric toothbrush.
 And inbuilt timer and pressure sensor ensure safe and adequate cleaning.
-The excellent battery life that lasts upto 2 weeks of typical use allows this to be a good travel toothbrush.
+Therefore the excellent battery life of 2 weeks makes this a good travel toothbrush.

 BrushSync technology offers a convenient reminder when it’s time to replace a worn out brush head.